Kong/docs.konghq.com/app/konnect/getting-started/productize-service.md

 ## Next steps

-In this section, you added an API product, associated a product version to it, and productized it by publishing to the Dev Portal.
+In this section, you added an API product, linked a Gateway service via an API product version to it, and published it to the Dev Portal.

 Next, [publish the API product to the Dev Portal](/konnect/getting-started/publish-service/) and test out the Dev Portal from the perspective of a developer.